eherr/motion_preprocessing_tool/README.md

 Visualization and editing tool for skeleton animations and statistical models It uses the OpenGL renderer of the [vis_utils](https://github.com/eherr/vis_utils) and provides functionality to retarget and edit animations based on the [anim_utils](https://github.com/eherr/anim_utils).
 Using an integrated database browser, motions can be downloaded from [https://motion.dfki.de](https://motion.dfki.de/index.php/motion-capture-data/).
 The code for the database is available in a separate [repository](https://github.com/eherr/motion_database_server), so a custom database can also be set up.

-The [morphablegraphs](https://github.com/eherr/morphablegraphs.git) module is necessary to create and load statistical motion models.

 ## Setup Instructions